Molecular-Biophysics-Database/mbdb-docs/pages/issues/app-issues.md

 # App Issues
 (list updates daily)

-### Stoichiometry in record view

-The displayed value of stoichiometry in the record view does not make sense.
-Or if I put it the other way round - for stoichiometry we are just showing that it was measured but actually are not displaying the relevant result .... discussion - can this be easily modified?

-Not critical

-### Titles of files in the Record view

-Not a bug, just formatting.

-I would find it more useful if the titles (type) of attached file would be above the actual button rather than below.

-Not critical.

-### added inchikey to chemical and tweaked the results view

-This fixes #237

 ### Format of listing multiple items in record view header

 When multiple contributors or funding are listed in Record view, there is missing space after each comma.